 NOTE: I strongly recommend running this with -TrialRun switch first, and evaluate what it would decline by reviewing the htm and csv files it creates under "UpdateList" folder.
 See the comment section in the Script for more details.

-Requirement: Must have WSUS Console where the script is being executed on.
+- Must have WSUS Console where the script is being executed on.
 If CAS is in place, downlevel servers MUST run the script first, then the upstream or Top SUP server for declining updates.
+No worries, the script would stop, record the error, and then notify you if it encounter errors in the middle of the script.

 This script can be run against individual WSUS/SUP server, or a line of WSUS servers.
 For running against individual server, just use the –Servers <WSUSServer>.
 If you have a CAS, this script must be run on the lower tier SUPs first, then run on the top.
 This can also be automated!